RoundTableTTRPG/RoundTable/Design.md

 Magic Traditions are very diverse, and can have a profound impact on your setting in general.
 They should make some attempt to justify and detail the use of magic, including moral, philosophical principles behind its use, where it comes from, and why the tradition’s use of magic is particularly acceptable.
 Additionally, magic traditions confer one each of the following benefits:

-* A way to manipulate their spells by changing one characteristic and adding 1e to the casting cost.
-You can either allow any characteristic to be changed for a restricted school of magic or target creature type, or you can allow any school or target type, but only one category of characteristic can be changed. **Either you can change any part of an Enchantment, or you can change only the range of any type of spell, as two examples.** In the case of Major Arcanum, you must only learn the spell in its altered form, in the case of minor arcanum, scrolls, etc, you can alter them on the fly.
+* You can either allow any characteristic to be changed for a restricted school of magic, or you can allow any school, but only one category of characteristic can be changed. **Either you can change any part of an Enchantment, or you can change only the range of any type of spell, as two examples.**
-* A category of Magic tools as found in Chapter 3 such as wands/rods/staffs.
+* A category of Magic tools as found in Chapter 4 such as wands/rods/staffs.
-* A Minor Arcanum as found in Chapter 3\.
+* Either a method of perceiving magic or a magical movement.
+These do not confer unnatural abilities, for example proficiency with magic flight doesn’t allow you to fly on its own, but allows you to use your proficiency bonus when making checks and saves while flying by some other magical means.
+Similarly, magical perception may allow you to identify shapeshifters visually but not confer any unnatural sight.

-Be sure to remind users that your magic tradition allows them to learn any Minor or Major Arcanum that they come across by using a levelling point.
+Be sure to remind users that your magic tradition allows them to learn any Minor or Major Arcanum that they come across by using a levelling point, and that they are proficient in those spells they learn this way.

 ##### Factions

 Faction skills are the skills used by individuals to take advantage of faction assets and collective power.
 They are very strongly culturally informed, and usually suit certain regions and their factions.
 Taken totally out of context, the individuals retain their overall skills in diplomacy and charisma, but without the support of the social structures that they have built these skills upon.
 For example, the concept of observing etiquette is somewhat universal, but the particulars of dining etiquette vary greatly.
 Therefore a master of tea ceremonies may have a great impact across a number of different factions, but they also have a sense for reading people and inducing calm diplomacy that transcends the specifics of their training.
 Faction skills confer the following benefits:

-* An Additional Language, dialect, slang, jargon, cant, code, sign language or artistic expression that is particular to their culture or a specific faction.
+* Proficiency in certain faction checks to alter relations
-* An Interpersonal Interaction that allows them to generate leverage with members of specific factions for free.
+* Proficiency in certain faction checks to conduct investigations.
-* A Social Art that they can perform during long rests that allow them to take some specified free action while also benefiting from the long rest.
+* An additional form of communication either overt such as a language or covert such as a code.

 Include a reminder that Factions skills allow any character to take on a quest to try to add an Asset to the faction, or to use levelling points to acquire a Personal Asset for themselves.

 ##### Recon

 Recon skills aside from the generic ones already offered in the appendix are exclusively related to Regions.
 They represent a profound connection to that region and the land in general, and often carry characteristics of the land as well.
-Recon Region Skills always include proficiency in movement, checks and saves while in the region in question, and confer two out of the following proficiencies:
+Recon Region Skills always include proficiency in movement, checks and saves while in the region in question, and confer the following proficiencies:

 * A pack and related equipment particular to the Region and the ability to convert supply to certain items without a pack.
 * A Generalized method of movement, terrain type proficiency, or creature type proficiency that applies outside the region.
-* Proficiency with a class of mount or vehicle that is emblematic of the region.
+* Proficiency with a class of mount or vehicle.

 ### Designing Creatures